rootmos/h/README.md

 Fancy words aside, this means that when you receive in your email inbox the notification of a new vulnerability you can feel certain that you are not affected because the vulnerable syscalls are rejected by your program.
-If you aren't subscribing to any [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) mailing lists I recommend:
+If you aren't subscribed to any [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) mailing lists I recommend:
 - [Arch Linux's](https://lists.archlinux.org/mailman3/lists/arch-security.lists.archlinux.org/),
 - [Ubuntu's](https://lists.ubuntu.com/mailman/listinfo/ubuntu-security-announce) or
 - [OpenBSD's](https://www.openbsd.org/mail.html) mailing lists.

-The simplest seccomp filters are essentially accept/reject lists, but can do more complex things.
+The simplest seccomp filters are essentially accept/reject lists, but they can do more complex things.
 But when it comes to security: easily understandable code is always preferred.

 Back to Alice's `os.execute`-based attacks: with seccomp enabled with a filter that forbids `exec`:s, the kernel will politely kill your process and suggest to the rest of the system that you received a `SIGSYS` signal.
-In practice this means that your process immediately vanish, so without a syscall inspection tool such as `strace` one is reduced to debugging by: "thou shalt printf".
+In practice this means that your process immediately vanishes, so without a syscall inspection tool such as `strace` one is reduced to debugging by Thou shalt `printf("are we nearly here yet?")`.

 ### Enter [strace](https://man.archlinux.org/man/strace.1)
-If you haven't invoked strace before, or you are curious what syscalls are being used by a program then try:
+If you haven't invoked strace before, or you are curious what syscalls are being used by a program, then try:
 ```shell
 strace lua -e 'print("hello")'
 strace python -c 'print("hello")'